Conservation Medicine: A Veterinary Perspective

 You'll study animals from the bat, bird, and bee to the rhinoceros and giraffe and learn laboratory procedures, immobilization skills, field study techniques, and microscopy.

 As you build a broad background in applied sciences, you’ll have a chance to learn about college majors and careers in conservation medicine.

 You'll be challenged to think of your role in the health of the planet and how you can use the skills of veterinary medicine to make lasting contributions to the conservation of wildlife, plants, and people.

-You can read more about conservation medicine in the February 2012 issue of the school's 'Scopes magazine.
+You can read more about conservation medicine on the College of Veterinary Medicine's website.

 Course structure, expectations